fleetdm/fleet/docs/Configuration/configuration-files/README.md

 ##### org_info.contact_url

-An URL that can be used by ends user to contact the organization.
+A URL that can be used by end users to contact the organization.

 - Optional setting (string)
 - Default value: https://fleetdm.com/company/contact